’What People Do for Money’: 130 artists descend on Zurich for Manifesta 11

-When Berlin-based artist Christian Jankowski was tasked with curating Manifesta 11, the travelling European biennial that takes place in Zurich through 18 September, he selected the title 'What People Do for Money' and a theme called 'Some Joint Ventures', pairing local citizens — 'hosts' — in various professions of the Swiss financial capital with participating artists.
+When Berlin-based artist Christian Jankowski - who, along with co-curator Francesca Gavin - was tasked with curating Manifesta 11, the travelling European biennial that takes place in Zurich through 18 September, he selected the title ’What People Do for Money’ and a theme called ’Some Joint Ventures’, pairing local citizens — ’hosts’ — in various professions of the Swiss financial capital with participating artists.

 ’Specific professions that are chosen by different artists add to mapping and reaching into the city, almost like arms from an octopus,’ said Jankowski. ’Each arm of the octopus is another host-artist relation that goes into another society of Zurich that goes into another professional background that goes into another geographical area.’

 The work was spread across four main venues in the city — Löwenbraukunst; Helmhaus; Cabaret Voltaire, which was also the birthplace of dada a century ago; and the ’Pavillon of Reflections’, a gathering place where visitors could watch behind-the-scenes videos located on Lake Zurich.